m2w/m2w.github.com/_posts/2013-03-26-writing-a-github-hosted-commenting-system.md

 title: Writing a github hosted commenting system
 tags: [github, jQuery]
 ---
 I just pushed the [beta version of my commenting system](https://github.com/m2w/talaria) for this blog to github.
-Code-named talaria, it provides commenting for any file-identifiable<sup><a href="#note1" id="note1-return">1</a></sup> content via github commit message comments.
+Code-named talaria, it provides commenting for any file-identifiable<a href="#note1" id="note1-return">[1]</a> content via github commit message comments.

 talaria works based on a number of assumptions: